-TDM uses policies, programs, services and products to encourage a shift in travel behaviour from singleoccupant vehicles to more sustainable modes of travel, including walking, cyclingwheeling, transit and carpooling.
+TDM uses policies, programs, services and products to encourage a shift in travel behaviour from single-occupant vehicles to more sustainable modes of travel, including walking, wheeling, transit and carpooling.
 Examples include car sharing, universal transit pass programs for post-secondary educational institutions, promoting working from home and changing the time of day people travel.
-TDM saves people time by helping them travel more efficiently, and it improves health by promoting both physical activity and more environment- friendly travel that reduces greenhouse gasGHG emissions and other air pollutants.
+TDM saves people time by helping them travel more efficiently, and it improves health by promoting both physical activity and more environmentfriendly travel that reduces GHG emissions and other air pollutants.
 It benefits employers by increasing productivity, reducing parking costs and helping to attract and retain workers.
 It promotes economic development by reducing congestion and enhancing worker mobility.